pypy/pypy/pypy/doc/coding-guide.rst

 Testing in PyPy
 ===============

-Our tests are based on the new `py.test`_ tool which lets you write unittests without boilerplate.
+Our tests are based on the `py.test`_ tool which lets you write unittests without boilerplate.
 All tests of modules in a directory usually reside in a subdirectory **test**.
 There are basically two types of unit tests: